The Arch, near Aberystwyth

 Walk towards our Giant’s Chair, a great place to take in the view.

 From here drop down across a forest road and into an area which has recently been planted with 12,000 native trees.

-Head down towards the lake and then back to the visitor centre with 12,000 native trees, before heading down to the lake and back to the visitor centre.
+Head down towards the lake and then back to the visitor centre.

 The longest of our waymarked trails, with magnificent views making every step worthwhile.